ratmav/docs/virtualbox.md

 8. use shared folder to copy local public ssh key from host to guest.
 9. cat public ssh key from shared folder to `~/.ssh/authorized_keys`.
 10. run `chmod -R go= ~/.ssh` on the guest to correct permissions.
-11. run `VBoxManage guestproperty get <vm-name> "/VirtualBox/GuestInfo/Net/0/V4/IP" | cut -f2 -d " "` on the host to get the guest
+11. run `VBoxManage guestproperty get <vm-name> "/VirtualBox/GuestInfo/Net/0/V4/IP" | cut -f2 -d " "` on the host to get the guest's IP.
 11. test ssh access from host to guest.